zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 Where the wise person walks, I pay respect to the other person in that direction. "

-115. Because of my aging and weakness, just because my body didn’t walk there,
+115. Because of my aging and weakness, just because my body didn't walk there,

 I walked continuously with my thoughts, Brahman!
 Because my mind is united with him.